-We've had a lot of snow this winter, so if you're looking for some easy art projects to keep the kids entertained while indoors – here are 20 suggestions (click on each project's title for more detailed instructions):
+We’ve had a lot of snow this winter, so if you’re looking for some easy art projects to keep the kids entertained while indoors – here are 20 suggestions for easy painting projects to try with your kids (click on each project’s title for more detailed instructions):

 I. PROJECTS USING LIQUID WATERCOLORS (OR FOOD COLORING)